 - Canadian Academic English Language Assessment (CAEL)

-If you have taken language tests other than those listed above, please contact the college directly to determine whether they will meet language testing requirements.
+If you have taken language tests other than those listed above, please contact the college’s international department to determine whether they will meet language testing requirements.

-Some colleges may also ask you to take a college language assessment test before being accepted as a full-time student in a college program.
+Some colleges may also ask you to take a college language assessment test and / or enroll in an English as a Second Language program before being accepted as a full-time student in a college program.

 Many colleges offer English as a Second Language programs to help you improve your language skills.
 Contact the International Office at the college of your choice for more information.